An empirical analysis of the spatial variability of fuel prices in the United States: Exploratory analysis

-Finally, we extract the spatial scale of the studied processes, that is, by computing the distribution of distance to nearest neighbors with the optimal bandwidth.
-It yields roughly a log-normal distribution, of median 77km and interquartile 30km.
+Finally, we extract the spatial scale of the studied processes, that is, we compute the distribution of the distance to nearest neighbors with the optimal bandwidth.
+The result yields roughly a log-normal distribution, with a median of 77km and an interquartile of 30km.
 We interpret this scale as the spatial stationarity scale of price processes in relation with economic agents, which can also be understood as a range of coherent market competition between gas stations.